 Visualize your goal

 Not in the mood to work out or eat well?
 That happens to all of us sometimes.
 But on the whole, you have to stick to a plan for a long time to reach any ambitious goal.
 If you know that you’re prone to distractions, then visualize your goal.

 Make a list of the training sessions you need to complete your goal.
 Cross off each session after the workout so you can see your progress every day.
 Or build in a reward, punch-card style: When you’ve wrapped up 10 workouts, treat yourself to something special.
-Are you by chance a chocolate person?
-Don’t miss our Chocolate Lovers Bundle.
-A delicious mix packed with chocolate, plus more protein – and minus the unnecessary sugar.

 Don’t make long resolution lists with a hundred goals.
 Focus on 1-3 things you want to accomplish, rank them, and prioritize the most important one.
 If you cross something out, do a training session for the next target on your list.